keralaboy123/mousearrow/README.md

 change mouse arrow image to user selected image from python in windows

 # install
-download mousearrow.py into folder of your code the use
+download mousearrow.py into folder of your code
    >import mousearrow